Cold-shooting Virginia wilts down the stretch, falls to Wake Forest

-“Often times games come down to, ‘Can you go make play on offense and defense,’ “ Virginia Coach Tony Bennett said.
-“They made some plays, and I thought we left a lot of baskets out there too.”
+“Often times games come down to, ‘Can you go make plays on offense and defense?’ ” Virginia Coach Tony Bennett said.
+“They made some plays, and I thought we left a lot of baskets out there, too.”

 Armaan Franklin led Virginia with a game-high 18 points on 7-for-11 shooting with three rebounds and three assists.
-It marked the Indiana transfer’s seventh straight game scoring in double figures.
+It was the Indiana transfer’s seventh straight game scoring in double figures.
 Kody Stattmann matched a career high with 11 points, but no other Cavalier had more than nine.

 Forward Jayden Gardner, Virginia’s leading scorer, finished with nine points and went 3 for 14 from the field.

-Virginia shot 36.2 percent, its worst showing this season in an ACC game and second lowest overall.
+Virginia shot 36.2 percent, its worst showing this season in an ACC game and second worst overall.
 It also committed double-digit turnovers (11) for the second time in as many games and gave up 17 second-chance points overall as well as eight offensive rebounds in the second half.

 The Demon Deacons (14-4, 4-3) had four players score in double digits in beating Virginia for the first time since Jan.
-9, 2013, at Joel Coliseum in Winston-Salem, N.C.
+9, 2013, in Winston-Salem, N.C.
 Jake LaRavia led the way with 15 points, and Alondes Williams added 14.

 The outcome turned on Wake Forest’s 13-0 run that commenced with Daivien Williamson’s three-pointer.
 Williams followed with a layup.
-Isaiah Mucius then sank a three-pointer that put the Demon Deacons in front to stay, 48-47, with 6:19 to play in the second half.
+Isaiah Mucius then sank a three-pointer that put the Demon Deacons in front to stay at 48-47 with 6:19 to play in the second half.

-Wake Forest Coach Steve Forbes called timeout three seconds later, and the Demon Deacons emerged from the stoppage even more energized, reeling off another five in a row that included a dunk from LaRavia with 4:18 to play that compelled Bennett to call timeout.
+Wake Forest Coach Steve Forbes called a timeout three seconds later, and the Demon Deacons emerged from the stoppage even more energized, reeling off another five in a row that included a dunk from LaRavia with 4:18 to play that compelled Bennett to call a timeout.

 The closest Virginia came thereafter was four points.

 Virginia had opened a 47-40 lead in the second half thanks to an 11-4 burst that began with Franklin’s three-pointer and ended with Gardner’s layup.
-Bennett called timeout moments later, but the stoppage instead allowed the Demon Deacons to regroup.
+Bennett called a timeout moments later, but the stoppage instead allowed the Demon Deacons to regroup, and the Cavaliers went cold down the stretch.

 A 13-2 flurry over five-plus minutes during the first half allowed the Cavaliers to claim the largest lead by either team to that point, 22-13, with 8:10 left after three consecutive three-pointers, including two from Franklin, on the way to a 29-27 advantage at halftime.